wieldlabs/universe/README.md

-# Wield Universe
+# Wield Labs Superhub

 <img src="./.misc/header.png" width="300" />

-Universes are open-source hosts built by the team behind [Wield Labs](https://wield.xyz), used for apps such as [far.quest](https://far.quest) and [Cast](https://far.quest/cast).
+Superhubs are open-source hosts built by the team behind [Wield Labs](https://wield.xyz), used for apps such as [far.quest](https://far.quest) and [Cast](https://far.quest/cast).

 **See our developer documents at [`docs.far.quest`](https://docs.far.quest).**

-## Self-hosting Your Universe
+## Self-hosting Your Superhub

 We've provided a starter `Dockerfile` for you, with `MONGO_URL` and `JWT_SECRET` as `ARG` parameters.